walquis/git-basics-team-project/thebook/src/syllabus.md

 We will learn how git's _data model_, __The Three Objects__, forms the basis of a git repo's architecture.

-We will learn to use git's _state model_, __The Three Trees__, to confidently manage changes between a workspace and a local git repo.
+We will learn to use git's _state model_, __The Three Trees__, to confidently manage changes between a working tree and a local git repo.

 We will learn to use __Pull Requests__ within git workflows to communicate our changes to others.